nniiicc/Phylomemetics_Hastac_2015/proposal.md

 Wiberg, M., Ishii, H., Dourish, P., Rosner, D., Vallgårda, A., Sundström, P., ... & Rolston, M. (2012, May).
 Material interactions: from atoms & bits to entangled practices.
 In CHI'12 Extended Abstracts on Human Factors in Computing Systems (pp. 1147-1150).
 ACM.

 --

+Removed but should go back in somewhere:

+Phylomemetic methods have been preivously used to study the history of physical objects like cornets (Tëmkin & Eldredge, 2007), languages (Bates and Elman, 2000) and even folk tales (Tehrani, 2013).
+Our work